-Are you ready to be a Super Super Super Bowl LII spectator?
+Are you ready to be a Super Super Super Bowl LIII spectator?

-It’s this Sunday, February 4th, that couch coaches, concoctors of decadent foods, ad amateurs, as well as Pink and Justin Timberlake fans, will gather in front of the small, well rather the mega-screen of a home theater, to watch the NFL’s championship game.
+It’s this Sunday, February 3th, that couch coaches, concoctors of decadent foods, and amateurs, as well as Maroon 5 fans, will gather in front of the small, well rather the mega-screen of a home theater, to watch the NFL’s championship game.

-Whether you’re cheering the New England Patriots or the Philadelphia Eagles, all agree that it will be a historic match.
+Whether you’re cheering for Tom Brady and New England Patriots or Jarob Goff of the Los Angeles Rams, all agree that it will be a historic match.
+This will be the first time that two Californian quarterbacks will rival in a Super Bowl.

 For the majority of watchers, the star will be the game.
-Others will purposely go to the restroom during the match so as not to miss Justin’s moves during the halftime show.
+Others will purposely go to the restroom during the match so as not to miss Maroon 5’s “Sugar” during the halftime show.
 And all are excited about the spread and snacks; chicken wings, chili, chips, dips, pigs in the blankets, etc. What is your favourite Super Bowl Sunday food?

 Place your bets, gentlemen and ladies too!
 This holy Sunday is a global happening where all are welcome.